 Grocers and other merchants act as state and local governments’ agents in the collection and submission of state and local sales and excise taxes.

-The Illinois Interchange Fee Prohibition Act, set to take effect this summer, prohibits the imposition of credit card swipe fees on the state and local sales and excise tax and gratuities portion of any sale in the state.
-Other states are considering similar legislation.
+The Illinois Interchange Fee Prohibition Act, which was set to take effect this summer, would prohibit the imposition of credit card swipe fees on the state and local sales and excise tax and gratuities portion of any sale in the state.

 Tax on a tax